krizmanmarko/riscv_hypervisor/Readme.md

 demanding some kind of dynamic memory management.
 But we do not want to implement it in assembly...

-- Linux first setups everything necessary for C code.
+- Linux first sets up everything necessary for C code.
 Then it uses a seperate Boot Memory Allocator (just a normal physical allocator).
-The only issue with this allocator is that it does work both in virtual address space and actual physical memory (if VA == PA, then it works).
+The only issue with this allocator is that it only works in actual physical memory.
 After the boot process is finished this allocator is retired.

 - Luckily for us, risc-v (sv39) supports giga-pages.
 We can completely avoid dynamic memory management by only allocating 1 page for root page